7 Small Bathroom Ideas

 3. Shower Over Bath

-This seems like one of the most obvious ones, but it really is useful if you can’t fit a separate shower and bath comfortably in your bathroom.
+This seems like one of the most obvious ones, but it really is useful to have a shower bath if you can’t fit them separately in your bathroom.
 You get the best of both worlds in one, and with that, it’s the best compromise!

 We advise using a transparent glass screen as opposed to frosted - using a frosted shower screen acts like a wall making the room look even smaller - whereas a clear screen keeps the room open as you can still see your tiles/panels behind it.
 Shower screens are also more hygienic and stylish than shower curtains!
 Check out our glass cleaning products here.